 Model Serving exposes your MLflow machine learning models as scalable REST API endpoints and provides a highly available and low-latency service for deploying models.
-The service automatically scales up or down to meet demand changes within the chosen concurrency range.
-This functionality uses Serverless compute.
+The service automatically scales up or down to meet demand changes, saving infrastructure costs while optimizing latency performance.
+This functionality uses serverless compute.
 See the Model Serving pricing page for more details.

 Model Serving offers:

 Launch an endpoint with one click: Databricks automatically prepares a production-ready environment for your model and offers serverless configuration options for compute.

 High availability and scalability: Model Serving is intended for production use and can support up to 25000+ queries-per-second (QPS).
 Model Serving endpoints automatically scale up and down, which means that endpoints automatically adjust based on the volume of scoring requests.
 You can also serve multiple models from a single endpoint.

 Secure: Models are deployed in a secure network boundary.
 Models use dedicated compute that terminates (and are never reused) when the model is deleted, or scaled down to zero.

 MLflow integration: Natively connects to the MLflow Model Registry which enables fast and easy deployment of models.

 Quality and diagnostics: Automatically capture requests and responses in a Delta table to monitor and debug models or generate training datasets.
 Endpoint health metrics, including QPS, latency, and error rates, are displayed in near-real time and can be exported to preferred observability tools.

 Feature store integration: When your model is trained with features from Databricks Feature Store, the model is packaged with feature metadata.
 If you configure your online store, these features are incorporated in real-time as scoring requests are received.

 To use Model Serving, your account admin must read and accept the terms and conditions for enabling serverless compute in the account console.